 Zimbabwe is a landlocked country in southern Africa.
-It shares borders with South Africa, Botswana, Zambia and Namibia at its westernmost point.
+It shares borders with South Africa, Botswana, Zambia and Namibia.
 The population of Zimbabwe is approximately 15 million, most of whom live in rural areas.
 More than two-thirds of the population speak Shona as their first language.
 English is the official language of government.

 Zimbabwe is endowed with plentiful natural resources that include rich mineral deposits, wildlife and arable lands.
-The Victoria Falls between Zimbabwe and Zambia, while neither the highest nor the widest waterfall in the world, is the largest sheet of falling water in the world.
+The Victoria Falls between Zimbabwe and Zambia is the largest sheet of falling water in the world.

 Australia maintains an Embassy in Harare.
 Zimbabwe is represented in Australia by an Ambassador based in Canberra.